Quantifying Resilience and Sustainability of Critical Infrastructure

-This webinar will provide a systematic introduction to the concept of risk and resilience assessment of critical infrastructure.
-The main emphasis is placed on the fundamental principles to help the learner confidently build up their knowledge in this specialist subject.
-Examples and practical applications will be presented to illustrate the main components of risk and resilience, i.e. hazard actions, typology of infrastructure (e.g. highways, railways, ports, water, energy system) damage modes, fragility/vulnerability analysis, loss assessment (direct/indirect), restoration, mitigation measures and decision-making for networks.
+Examples and practical applications will be presented to illustrate the main components of risk and resilience, i.e. hazard actions, typology of infrastructure (e.g. highways, railways, ports, water, energy system), damage modes, fragility/vulnerability analysis, loss assessment (direct/indirect), restoration models, mitigation measures and decision-making for networks.

-Dr Stergios Aristoteles Mitoulis (email: email@example.com), Associate Professor, Dipl Eng, MSc, PhD, MICE, Member ASCE, EAEE, SECED, IABSE, Fellow of the Higher Education Academy.
-He is the leader of the initiative.
-Over the last ten years, he has supervised and co-supervised seven doctoral and postdoctoral researchers.
-He has published extensively with a publication record exceeding 100 papers in leading scientific journals and international conferences.
-His expertise is the resilience-based design and assessment of infrastructure assets and in particular bridges subjected to natural hazards, dynamic loads, hydraulic hazards, creep, shrinkage and thermal effects.
+Dr Stergios Aristoteles Mitoulis is the leader of the www.infrastructuResilience.com initiative.
+Stergios has supervised and co-supervised numerous doctoral and postdoctoral researchers.
+He has published extensively with a publication record exceeding 150 papers in leading scientific journals and international conferences.
+His expertise is the resilience-based design and assessment of assets and in particular transport infrastructure subjected to natural hazards, climate change, hydraulic hazards, creep, shrinkage and thermal effects.
 He is a member of the BSI B/525/10 CEN/TC250/HG-Bridges, the BSI Mirror Group of Eurocodes and UK delegate of the BSI (CEN/TC250/SC8 Work Group 6, Bridges) for the design and retrofit of bridges, the BSI committee B/525/8 and B/538/5 and the Workgroup 11 of the EAEE.
 He has worked extensively on the modelling, resilient design and assessment of infrastructure assets with an emphasis on bridges, foundations, abutments and backfills and use of waste materials in infrastructure.
 SM was and still is the coordinator of European projects, while has been the Principal Investigator (PI) of two KTP (Innovate UK) projects and a proof-of-concept project with Network Rail-UK on the monitoring of environmental hazards on infrastructure.
-SM has worked as Co-PI and researcher for another 14 research projects, relevant to bridge and networks resilience.
-He has editorial and reviewing responsibilities in reputed journals (more than 50).
-SM has served as an evaluator for EU proposals and research grants within the UK (EPSRC) and Canada.
-He is an active consultant for industries in the UK and Belgium.
+SM has worked as Co-PI and researcher for another 19 research projects, relevant to bridge and networks resilience.
+He has editorial and reviewing responsibilities in reputed journals (more than 60).
 He delivers seminars at consultancies and also participates in CPD activities as an official lecturer of the Institution of Civil Engineers in the UK.
+Stergios is a technical advisor of Involve Nepal a charity that delivers schools in Nepal and a consultant of the CDRI.
 He has an extensive presence in the news of leading news agencies, including the BBC.

-Dr Sotirios A Argyroudis (email: firstname.lastname@example.org), is an Assistant Professor at the Dpt of Civil & Environmental Eng, Brunel University London.
+Dr Sotirios A Argyroudis is an Assistant Professor at the Dpt of Civil & Environmental Eng, Brunel University London.
 Dr Argyroudis is a civil engineer and geologist.
-He has 19 years of research experience in the field of geotechnical and infrastructure engineering, with a focus on the risk and resilience analysis of infrastructure due to geo-hazards (earthquake, flood/scour, landslides, tsunamis).
-He has authored more than 100 project reports, research bids, scientific articles in high-impact journals, conferences and book chapters and participated in 17 research projects.
+He has 20 years of research experience in the field of geotechnical and infrastructure engineering, with a focus on the risk and resilience analysis of infrastructure due to geo-hazards (earthquake, flood/scour, landslides, tsunamis).
+He has authored more than 100 project reports , scientific articles in high-impact journals, conferences and book chapters and participated in 17 research projects.
 In 2017 he was awarded the H2020 Marie Skłodowska-Curie Individual Fellowship.
 He is a member of the European Association of Earthquake Engineering Working Group 13 on Seismic assessment, design and resilience of industrial facilities and Vice-Chair of the IABSE Task Group 1.8 on Design requirements for infrastructure resilience.

 Attendance certificates are available on request after the completion of the webinar.